algolia/docsearch/docs/src/styling.md

 [SCSS source code][4].
 `_variables.scss` contains all the default theming, sizing and breakpoints.

-You can generate your own CSS file by cloning the repo and running `yarn run build:css`.
+You can generate your own CSS file by cloning the repository and running `yarn run build:css`.
 The resulting file will be generated in `./dist/cdn`, and should be used instead of the default one.

 [1]: ./assets/default-colorscheme.png